CrunchyData/pgmonitor/README.md

 ### PostgreSQL

-- pgmonitor plans to support all PostgreSQL versions that are actively supported by the PostgreSQL community.
-Once a major version of PostgreSQL reaches its end-of-life (EOL), pgmonitor will cease supporting that major version.
+- pgMonitor plans to support all PostgreSQL versions that are actively supported by the PostgreSQL community.
+Once a major version of PostgreSQL reaches its end-of-life (EOL), pgMonitor will cease supporting that major version.
 - 11, 10, 9.6, 9.5, 9.4

 #### Known issues